AMWA-TV/bcp-008-01/docs/Overview.md

 ### Receiver status reporting delay

 The `statusReportingDelay` property allows clients to customize the reporting delay used by devices to report statuses.
-Devices are RECOMMENDED to use 3s as the default value when the receiver monitor object is first constructed and MUST allow it to be changed to values within the device's published constraints.
+Devices MUST use 3s as the default value when the receiver monitor object is first constructed and MUST allow it to be changed to values within the device's published constraints.
 Devices MUST allow setting the `statusReportingDelay` property to a value of 3s.
 All domain specific statuses are impacted by the configured `statusReportingDelay` as follows:

 * A receiver is expected to go through a period of instability upon activation.
 Therefore, on Receiver activation domain specific statuses offering an `Inactive` option MUST transition immediately to the Healthy state.
 Furthermore, after activation, as long as the Receiver isn’t being [deactivated](#deactivating-a-receiver), it MUST delay the reporting of non Healthy states for the duration specified by `statusReportingDelay`, and then transition to any other appropriate state.